Signs a Job Interview Went Badly

 The interview process can be overwhelming.
 You want to nail each interview and impress the hiring manager, but in reality, not every meeting will be a positive experience.
 Here are some signs to know if you just had a bad interview.

-Signs from the interviewer
+4 bad signs from the interviewer

 Every hiring manager conducts an interview differently.
 If you pay attention to the signs throughout the process you will know if it was a good or bad interview.
 Take some time to read the signs you got after an interview.